-When I began writing chapter Six (6) I didn't think it would be necessary to give much information about Jesus Himself, however I am not writing this for my enjoyment, but rather for the glory of Jesus.
-I ran across a summary of the life of Jesus and it seems most appropriate to insert that information at this point.
+When I began writing my book, People of the Book Are You Listening: A View of the Holy Quran46 I didn't believe it would be necessary to give much information about Jesus Himself, however I do not write for my personal enjoyment, but rather for the glory of God.
+I ran across a summary of the life of Jesus and it seemed most appropriate to rewrite that information.
 Before I begin I must make a statement.
 Yes!
-I used this as a basis for what is found in these pages.
+I used the information contained in the International Standard Bible Encyclopedia47 as the basis for my counter discussion toward the Quran.
+I do believe that Muslims received truth in the Quran.
+However, they do not read the information written in their holy book anymore than many Christians or Jews read the information in their holy book.
+The material I found was impressive and I felt every Christian should have a summary view of the life of Jesus, the Son of God, the Savior of the World.
 No!
-I did not copy everything verbatium and in fact would dispute much that is said.
-Because I am writing this I will present my view with scripture to show why I believe as I do.
-This chapter will take up most of the rest of this book and is quite lengthy in its detail.
+I did not copy everything verbatium.
+In fact after the editing and incorporation of scripture it would be difficult to recognize that the two articles are from the same basic work.
+That material is quite lengthy in its detail and will take up most of this book.
 For the purpose of reference this chapter is laid out in outline form with several parts and divisions.
 If you need a little help in finding a particular point in the life of Jesus look at the Table of Contents for the outline of this chapter.
-Edited from International Standard Bible Encyclopedia.49